Looking for Cloud Services or Professional Support? Check restheart.com

 Important

-Only WildcardInterceptor can use this intercept point.
+Only WildcardInterceptor can use the REQUEST_BEFORE_EXCHANGE_INIT intercept point.